Table functions

 Snowflake provides hundreds of built-in functions, many of which are table functions.
 Built-in table functions are listed in System-Defined Table Functions.

 Users can also write their own functions, called user-defined functions or “UDFs”.
 Some UDFs are scalar; some are tabular.
 User-defined table functions are called “UDTFs”.
-For information about UDFs (including UDTFs), refer to User-defined functions overview.
+For information about UDFs (including UDTFs), see User-defined functions overview.

 Built-in table functions and user-defined table functions generally follow the same rules; for example, they are called the same way from SQL statements.